-Over the years, I’ve taught many different students and seen a wide range of people, from those who struggled to make minimal improvements to those who excelled.
+Over the years, I’ve taught a wide range of students, from those who struggled to make minimal improvements to those who excelled within a short period of time.
 Through teaching, I’ve learned a lot about the different personality types when it comes to learning.
-I’ve taught people from young children to older adults, office workers, CEOs, academics, doctors, lawyers, and business owners.
+I’ve taught across generations from young infants all the way to retirees.
+I’ve taught office workers, CEOs, academics, doctors, lawyers, and business owners.

-Students often think that just having a tutor will help them make huge progress with their accent.
-However, even with the best accent coach, just like with anything in life, they provide the training, resources, and guidance.
+There are students who think that just having a tutor will transform their accent.
+However, even the best teacher can only provide the training, resources, and guidance.
 At the end of the day, it comes down to the student and how much time they’re willing to put into it.
+Now I’m going to give you examples of students who see transformation and students who struggle.

 The Student who Makes Minimal Progress